kvarkson/PhoneGap-iOS-MailComposer-Plugin/README.md

 Copy MailComposer.h and MailComposer.m files to your Plugins folder and MailComposer.js file to 'www/js/plugins' folder.

+####Note
+If you are using xCode 5 you might need to add MessageUI framework.
+Go to Project Settings -> Build Phases -> Link Binary With Libraries -> click "+" and find MessageUI and add it.

 Add js file to your index.html.

     <script type="text/javascript" src="js/plugins/MailComposer.js"></script>